wzdlc1996/HugoSource/content/Artic/physics/timeReversal/index.md

 D(s(t)) &\rightarrow D'(s'(t')) = D'(T(s(-t)))
 \end{aligned}.$$

-For the same reason of time reversal on state, $D'$ can still not determined.
-However, in many cases, $D$ describes how to find the the flow in tangent space of state space.
+For the same reason of time reversal on state, $D'$ can not determined yet.
+However, in many cases, $D$ describes how to find the flow in the tangent space of state space.
 This external rule should be left invariant under time reversal.
 For example, in classical mechanics, $D$ is related to the gradient of Hamiltonian with a symplectic matrix.
 The matrix is invariant while the Hamiltonian and its derivative is not.
 Another example is the Quantum mechanics, $D(s)$ is $\hat H \ket{\psi}$, in which $\hat H$ will changed while such linear form does not.

 The theory has time reversal symmetry means these two terms under time reversal are still equal such that the form of EOM holds.

-One may argue that in quantum mechanics, we can directly point out that the Hamiltonian of $\sum_i \hat a_i \hat a_{i+1}+\text{c.c.}$ has the translation symmetry if the summation over $i$ is evaluated in a periodic boundary condition even the operators $\hat a$ is not given.
-But to make this statement one still assume that the spatial translation leaves $\hat a$ invariant!
+In a word, the theory with one symmetry means the form of its equation of motion is invariant under the corresponding operation.

+There are two ambiguous concepts in the definition of symmetry.
+The first one how do we clarify the operation on states.
+One can always construct a transformation of $T$ such that the form of EOM holds.
+In this sense, any theory can possess time reversal symmetry.
+But one need to notice that any physical knowledge or concept should be abstracted from the real world.
+It is impossible to construct a theory from nothing.
+Time reversal is one of the fundamental concept in all physical theories but it is historically inherited and generalized from the classical mechanics, which is based on our straightforward understanding of the nature, by the position and its time derivative.
+Thus we have the configuration is invariant under time reversal at the born of further physical theories like quantum mechanics.
+One may argue that we can directly point out that the Hamiltonian of $\sum_i \hat a_i \hat a_{i+1}+\text{c.c.}$ has the translation symmetry if it sums over $i$ is evaluated in a periodic boundary condition.
+But in this case, he should firstly assume that the operator $\hat a_i$ is invariant under the translation.
+This property comes from our interpretation of the operator and such interpretation is also based on the essential part in physics built historically.

+Another one is the symmetry for a system, which is also widely used concept in physics.
+One may find that in the statement about symmetry above, we only used the form of equation of motion.
+Besides this, there are also some contents about how to map a real system or a model to its mathematical dynamical equation is necessary in a theory.
+This part are usually called paradigm.
+So we can generalize the symmetry of a theory to the symmetry of an equation, or the symmetry of the system who has equipped with such equation.
+They are actually the same concepts.

 ## Time Reversal in Classical Mechanics

+Now let us begin with the most early systematic theory of nature.
+Time reversal was firstly noticed by those pioneers in classical mechanics, and their thoughts still make heavy influence on scholars today.
+In this part, we discuss the time reversal in Newton's laws of motion and Canonical formalism.
+Such arrangement would make it more clear to readers about the birth of symmetric view and its development in modern physics.

+### Time reversal in Newton's Law

 ## Time Reversal in Quantum Mechanics